 Jaroslav Hašek as graduate of the Czecho-Slavonic Commercial Academy in Prague, 1902

 The Russian October Revolution in 1917 and the ensuing peace treaty between the new Soviet state and the Central Powers made continuing the war from Russian soil impossible for the Legions.
 They were formally placed under French command, and it was decided to transfer them to the western front via Vladivostok.
 This was a decision that Jaroslav Hašek disagreed with.
 He preferred that his countrymen remain in Russia, presumably in the hope that the front against the Central Powers would be reopened.
-From the beginning of 1918 he also became increasingly influenced by Communist ideas.
+From the beginning of 1918 he also became increasingly influenced by communist ideas.
 Witnessing the Bolshevik occupation of Kiev in February may have contributed to this shift.
 According to Josef Pospíšil he judged the Bolshevik leaders as very capable.
-He may also have been influenced by the young Communist Břetislav Hůla, his co-editor at Čechoslovan from November 1917.
-At this stage many left-wing groups disagreed with Lenin's Brest-Litovsk treaty, and it would have been natural for Hašek to align with those.
+He may also have been influenced by the young communist Břetislav Hůla, his co-editor at Čechoslovan from November 1917 onwards.
+At this stage many left-wing groups disagreed with Lenin's Brest-Litovsk peace treaty, and it would have been natural for Hašek to align with those.

 In March 1918 Jaroslav Hašek and Břetislav Hůla travelled to Moscow and reported to the Czech social democrats (Communists), and in April Jaroslav Hašek put in writing that he left the Czech Army (i.e. Legions), stating that he disagreed with their transfer to France.
-During the spring of 1918 the relationship between the Czechs and the Bolsheviks deteriorated, and at the end of May an armed rebellion broke out.
+During the spring of 1918, the relationship between the Czechs and the Bolsheviks deteriorated, and at the end of May an armed rebellion broke out.
 This led Hašek in direct conflict with his former comrades.
 He and other Czech Communists were branded as traitors, and arrest orders for the more prominent of them were issued, with a particular emphasis on Hašek (Omsk 25 July 1918).
-By now all bridges had been burnt and from October Hašek worked directly for the Bolshevik’s 5th Army.
+By now all bridges had been burnt and from October he worked directly for the Bolshevik’s 5th Army.

 Hašek announcing that he is leaving the Czech Army, disagreeing with the transfer to France (13 April 1918).

 In Russia Hašek's career made rapid progress.
-He worked for the political department of the 5th Army and he journeyed all the way to Irkutsk where he in 1920 even became a member of the city council (Soviet).
-Hašek was responsible for propaganda and recruitment among the many foreign prisoners of war who still remained in Russia.
+He worked for the political department of the 5th Army and he journeyed all the way to Irkutsk.
+Hašek was mainly responsible for propaganda and recruitment among the many foreign prisoners of war who still remained in Russia.
 He published in Czech, Russian, German, Bashkir, Hungarian and Buryat.
 In Siberia he married again, Alexandra Lvova (Šura).
 This despite him not being formally divorced from Jarmila.
 During the time in the Bolshevik 5th Army he had proved himself a capable organizer and had also ceased drinking.

-In the autumn of 1920 circumstances changed again.
-The Bolsheviks had won the Russian civil war, and the many foreigners in their service were surplus to requirements and deemed more useful as agitators in their home countries.
-Hašek and many others were sent back home by Komintern to help the local Communist movements.
+In the summer of of 1920 circumstances changed again.
+The Bolsheviks had in effect won the Russian civil war, and the many foreigners in their service were surplus to requirements and deemed more useful as agitators in their home countries.
+Comintern gave directives that they be dispatched to help the national Communist movements.
 On 26 August 1920 the Irkutsk section of the party received a telegram that ordered Hašek relinquished his duties and report to the Central Bureau of the Czech section of the Communist party.
 On 24 October he left Irkutsk for Moscow where he appeared on 26 November.
 In Prague he arrived on 19 December after having travelled vi Narva, Tallinn, Stettin, Berlin and having spent a week in quarantine in Pardubice.
 By then the Communist uprising that he was supposed to take part in had failed and the oragnisers arrested.
-Back in Prague he was soon back into his former habits, and he was of little use to the Communist movement thereafter although he still contributed to Communist newspapers and never renounced his convictions.
+Back in Prague he soon reverted to his former habits, and he was of little use to the Communist movement thereafter although he still contributed to Communist newspapers and never renounced his convictions.
 If Hašek was controversial in pre-war Prague, he was so even more now; there was the threat of legal proceedings because of bigamy and he was widely unpopular due to his Bolshevik past.
 Gustav Janouch even witnessed an attempt to lynch him.

 Hašek back in his homeland (1921).

-|© 2009 - 2019 Jomar Hønsi||Last updated: 15/9-2018|
+|© 2009 - 2022 Jomar Hønsi||Last updated: 27.11.2022|